Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.md

       - common.json
   - suppress: XmsResourceInPutResponse
     from: virtualMachineScaleSet.json
     reason: x-ms-azure-resource tag makes 'ID' property required.
-However, VmssExtension is part of the VMSS property, not necessary a reousrce.
+However, VmssExtension is part of the VMSS property, not necessary a resource.
 So it does not always have ID.
+  - suppress: ResourceNameRestriction
+    from: virtualMachineScaleSet.json
+    where:
+      - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{vmScaleSetName}/reapply"].patch
+    reason: there is no VMSS naming requirement.
+It only follows ARM resource naming requirement.
+  - suppress: ArmResourcePropertiesBag
+    reason: This was an existing definition.
+Too much impact to go through breaking change to address this.
+    from: virtualMachineScaleSet.json
+    where:
+      - $.definitions.VirtualMachineScaleSetVMExtension
 ```

 ### Tag: package-2023-03-01